SE2-GROUP-P12/SPG/Documentation/retrospective_sprint2.md

 **Note:**
     - We introduced the SonarQube estimation on both sides during this sprint, since the frontend wasn't subject to analysis.
 Our technical debt came mainly from personal      considerations.
     - The testing time estimation is based on an euristics evaluation.
-Since we have some test operations to pay in the TD we estimate to spent 55% of totoal time in testing routines.
+Since we had some test operations to pay in the TD (Sprint-1) we estimate to spend 55% of total time in testing routines.

 ## ASSESSMENT